-- Spirit Square The Spirit Square is the park's primary event location and staging area.
-This location could benefit from increased year-round programming and activities.
+- 1. Spirit Square The Spirit Square is the park's primary event location and staging area.
+This location could benefit from increased year round programming and activities.
 Furthermore, if the existing washroom building is rebuilt elsewhere on site as originally designed, it would open up more space for vehicular set up and emergency vehicles. - 2.
-Informal greenspace Unprogrammed open grassy areas can be utilized for informal use and visual greenspace. - 3.
+Informal greenspace Unprogrammed open grassy areas can be utilised for informal use and visual greenspace. - 3.
 Children's play and picnic area The playground is at the end of its life and will be updated with new equipment and safety surfacing.
 Partnerships are developing to create a new playground and picnic area in conjunction with project partners.
-Theming of the playground could reflect First Nations influences as well as nautical themes.
+Theming of the playground could reflect First Nations' influences as well as nautical themes.
 The playground will appeal to children ages 2-12.
 The playground will also feature a new trail system to better connect to the adjacent picnic area, Newcastle Ferry Dock, Swy-A-Lana Lagoon and the existing park washrooms and parking lot. - 4.
 Potential amenity building A new expanded washroom building for everyday and event use.
 This building could be integrated with food services, storage, mechanical and multi purposes space. - 5.
-Enhanced access points to the ocean Steps, as well as new pier structures and beaches could be added in many locations along the Harbourfront Walkway to allow physical access to the water.
-Regrading of the Swy-a-Lana Lagoon retaining wall will also facilitate beach access and accessibility. - 6.
-Enhanced shoreline ecology/naturalization Rip-rapped edges (above and below the waterline) could be enhanced to improve shoreline habitat quality. - 7.
+Enhanced access points to the ocean Steps as well as new pier structures and beaches could be added in many locations along the Harbourfront Walkway to allow physical access to the water.
+Regrading of the Swy-a-Lana Lagoon retaining wall will also facililiate beach access and accessibility. - 6.
+Enhanced shoreline ecology / naturalization Rip-rapped edges (above and below the waterline) could be enhanced to improve shoreline habitat quality. - 7.
 Improved Lions Pavilion In order to make this performance space more usable, work could be done to baffle internal sound within the Lions Pavilion and improve sightlines to and from the pavilion.
-A purpose-built permanent or temporary performance space could also be considered.
+A purpose built permentent or temporary performance space could also be considered. - 8.
+Expanded youth area Skateable park features and informal youth play/hang-out space could be integrated into urban plaza spaces.